MicrosoftDocs/ai-builder/ai-builder-docs/byo-model.md

 ## Create your own model

 Outside of AI Builder, you can create your own model using Azure machine learning platform.
-To use your own model in AI Builder, it must meet certain requirements:
+To use it in AI Builder, it must meet certain requirements:

-- You have an existing model that's in Azure machine learning platform with an endpoint.

-- Your model contains an API definition that adheres to OpenAPI specifications (also known as swagger).
+- Your own model contains an API definition that adheres to OpenAPI specifications (also known as swagger).

-- You've registered your model in AI Builder using a Python package.
+- You've registered your own model in AI Builder using a Python package.

 ## Register your own model